redis/redis-rcp/RCP11.md

 to start reading only the new data in the next call, or to fetch the available history, and so forth.

-When the user requests an offset which is already evicted, the missing messages are reported as NULL entries.
+When the user requests an offset which does not exist, the missing messages are reported as NULL entries.

     BLOCK <milliseconds>